ctc-nt/NAGATO/README.md

 in a form closer to Natural Language,
 so write tests as easy-to-understand as possible.

-Below is an example of a robot file using NetmikoLibrary and IOSXRKeywords.resource.
+Below is an example of a robot file using NetmikoLibrary and Cisco_IOS_XR.resource.

 ```robotframework
 *** Settings ***